CRUNCHY PORK RIND NACHOS WITHOUT THE CARBS

-Just about everyone in the room had a look at the pork rind nachos and gave them a try.
+Just about everyone in the room had a look at the keto, low carb pork rind nachos and gave them a try.

 It’s nice to see people try something new especially when they don’t have to.

-The results from the non-low-carb foodies was that they pork rind nachos were A-ok.
+The results from the non-low-carb foodies were that the pork rind nachos were A-ok.